-- Promoting a positive attitude towards learning, so that learners enjoy coming to school, and acquire a solid basis for lifelong learning. - Incorporating a range of teaching and learning strategies, and quality resources suitable for an individual's age and stage of development. - Preparing learners for an adult life in which they have the greatest possible degree of independence. - Teaching learners to have an awareness of their own spiritual development, and to understand right from wrong. - Helping learners understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all. - Enabling learners to have respect for themselves and high self-esteem, and to be able to live and work co-operatively with others. - Ensuring that learners have access to a wide range of opportunities to enrich and broaden their experience (e.g. educational visits, sports club, residential trips, music and drama week). - Reviewing, monitoring and evaluating planning, teaching and learning strategies. - Using a thorough process of continual assessment which informs future planning (assessment for learning, B Squared). - Maintaining record of achievement files, which celebrate success. - Providing opportunities for external accreditation. - Providing Focused Support sessions to work towards set targets in literacy, maths and ICT. - Providing appropriate inclusion placements for learners in house and in other schools as appropriate. - Providing relevant work experience placements and independent travel opportunities for learners in key stage 4.
+Promoting a positive attitude towards learning, so that learners enjoy coming to school, and acquire a solid basis for lifelong learning.

+- Incorporating a range of teaching and learning strategies, and quality resources suitable for an individual's age and stage of development. - Preparing learners for an adult life in which they have the greatest possible degree of independence. - Teaching learners to have an awareness of their own spiritual development, and to understand right from wrong. - Helping learners understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all. - Enabling learners to have respect for themselves and high self-esteem, and to be able to live and work co-operatively with others. - Ensuring that learners have access to a wide range of opportunities to enrich and broaden their experience (e.g. educational visits, sports club, residential trips, music and drama week). - Reviewing, monitoring and evaluating planning, teaching and learning strategies. - Using a thorough process of continual assessment which informs future planning (assessment for learning, B Squared). - Maintaining record of achievement files, which celebrate success. - Providing opportunities for external accreditation. - Providing Focused Support sessions to work towards set targets in literacy, maths and ICT. - Providing appropriate inclusion placements for learners in house and in other schools as appropriate. - Providing relevant work related learning opportunities such as careers, enterprise and internal and external work experience placements. - Providing relevant independent travel opportunities for learners in key stage 4 and 5.